 My mother played the submissive type, so I always defended her when I could.
 She rolled her eyes and walked away into the hallway, back to the kitchen.

 Opapa, my father’s dad was a Baptist protestant and the general surgeon at one of the most prestigious private hospitals in the city, El Hospital Aleman.
 He had high expectations for his children and grandchildren.
 However, my dad didn’t follow his steps because he fainted at the sight of blood.
 Instead, my dad studied philosophy and then switched to architecture, a career that took nine years to complete.
-When Tono died, my grandfather on my mother’s side, my dad took up the management of the ranch.
+When Tono died, my grandfather on my mother’s side, my dad took up the management of the family ranch.

 “And?”
 I asked.